Vyral/base-template/_posts/2018-09-07-3-tips-to-help-you-sell-your-home-for-top-dollar.md

 {% include youtube.html %}

-<center>To sell your home for top dollar in our market, declutter and clean the inside and make sure the outside has great curb appeal.</center>
+<center><em>To sell your home for top dollar in our market, declutter and clean the inside and make sure the outside has great curb appeal.</em></center>

+&nbsp;

 If you want to sell your home for top dollar, here are three tips that will help you do so.